Health Fitness In

 Causes of Multiple Sclerosis

-The cause of Multiple Sclerosis is unidentified, but it accepts that it develops in people with a particular genetic predisposition and exposed to various environmental risk factors.
+The source of Multiple Sclerosis is nameless, but it is putative that it is produced in people with a particular genetic predisposition and bears to various environmental risk issues.

-There is nothing a person can do to cause MS or its symptoms and nothing they can do to prevent it, but there are some “modifiable” things to consider in self-managing your health to achieve the best quality of life.
+There is nothing a person can do to cause MS or its symptoms, and there is nothing they can do to prevent it, but there are some “modifiable” things to reflect on when self-managing your health to achieve the best quality of life.

-To understand what happens in Multiple Sclerosis, it is helpful to know how the central nervous system works:
+To understand what occurs in Multiple Sclerosis, it is essential to know how the central nervous system works:

-• A substance called myelin protects nerve fibres in the central nervous system and helps messages travel quickly between the brain and the rest of the body (it works like an insulator, like the plastic coating on an electrical wire).
+• A substance called myelin protects nerve fibers in the central nervous system and helps messages travel fast between the brain and the body’s break (it works like an insulator, like the plastic coating on an electrical wire).

 • The immune system usually helps fight infections, but in the case of Multiple Sclerosis, it mistakes the myelin for a foreign body and attacks it.
-This damages the myelin and removes it from nerve fibres, either wholly or partially, leaving scars (Sclerosis) known as lesions or plaques.
+This compensates the myelin and removes it from nerve fibers, wholly or partially, sending off scars (Sclerosis), known as lesions or plaques.
 This process is called demyelination.
 This way, the messages traveling along the nerve fibre interrupted: they can be slowed down, distorted, or even not transmitted.

 • In addition to damaging myelin, it can sometimes damage the nerve fibre fibres).
 This nerve damage produces an increased disability that can occur over time.

-It has not yet been identified what causes Multiple Sclerosis or its cure.
-It has a genetic component, although it is not considered a hereditary disease that interacts with environmental factors.
+It has not yet been recognized what causes Multiple Sclerosis or its cure.
+Although it has a hereditary constituent, it is not considered a hereditary disease that interacts with environmental factors.

 "/